 Speakers: Juval Lowy

 For the beginner architect, there are many options for doing pretty much anything.
 But for the Master architect, there are only a few.
-In this dense session Master Architect Juval Lowy will explain his approach to large system analysis design, how to decompose a system into its comprising services, and what is the most common mistake done in architecture, using functionality to identify services.
+In this dense session Juval Lowy will explain his approach to large system analysis and design, using volatility to decompose a system into its comprising services.
+Juval will contrast it with the most common mistake done in architecture, using functionality to identify services.
 These are universal design principles, and Juval will use examples from software and non-software systems alike.
 You will also see how to overcome the real hurdles architects face pursuing volatility-based decomposing, simple and practical techniques for identifying areas of volatility, common telltale signs or "smells" when your design is still functional when using the Method, IDesign's approach for system architecture.
 You will see how to literally mechanize software system design, how to do it quickly and effectively.

 Speakers: Juval Lowy

 Much as the need to design the system, you must also design the project: from scheduling resources behind the services, to tracking your progress across developers, services and phases of completion, to validating your plan, and accommodating changes.
 This requires understanding the inner dependencies between services and activities, the critical path of integration, the available floats, the staff distribution and the risks involved.
 All of these challenges stem from your design and addressing them properly is a hard core engineering task – designing the project.
-But no plan survives unscathed the first day of the project – priorities, resources, deadlines, estimations and features change, and you must constantly adapt the plan for the new reality.
-The session ends by showing how to close the loop by tracking both progress and effort across developers and services and estimating the impact of changes throughout the project, allowing you to constantly stay on schedule and on budget.
+In this intense session Juval Lowy shares his approach software project design, along with his unique insight for delivering software on schedule and budget.
+You will also see to deal with common misconceptions and typical roles and responsibilities in the team.

 - Not Interested